 Mi Escuelita Preschool, Inc. is a 501(c) (3) non-profit organization located in Dallas, Texas that provides a unique service to low-income families with children considered to be “at-risk.”
 While remaining strongly dedicated to the preservation of each child’s cultural heritage, Mi Escuelita’s primary focus is to provide a safe, secure and nurturing environment where non-English speaking children of preschool age are taught the English language, pre-reading, literacy, and social skills necessary to have a successful experience in both school and life.

 Mi Escuelita Preschool began providing early childhood education to low income at-risk children in 1978.
 It was co-founded by Carolyn Strickland Helen Peña.
-It serves children ages 2½ to 5 years old.
+It serves children ages 18 months to 5 years old.
 Its sites are open at 7:00 a.m. and close at 5:30 p.m.
 Monday through Friday offering both a full day educational program and extended care.
-Today Mi Escuelita has 22 classrooms at five centers throughout Dallas.
-It has a staff of 69 teachers and support staff and a corps of more than 148 community volunteers.
-In the 2011-2012 school year enrollment averaged 400 children with 208 children graduating in June 2012 to begin kindergarten in the fall.
+Today Mi Escuelita has 27 classrooms at six centers throughout Dallas.
+It has a staff of 77 teachers and support staff and a corps of more than 148 community volunteers.
+In the 2015-2016 school year enrollment averaged 560 children with 315 children set to graduate and to begin kindergarten in the fall.

 Most of these children come from “working poor” families, scarcely surviving at or below poverty level.

-Mi Escuelita operates both Head Start and private pay classrooms with just over 70% of children enrolled in Head Start classrooms.
-Private students’ families are assessed tuition on a flat fee of $300 per month or $75 per week.
-Registration fees apply to private pay students only.
+Mi Escuelita operates both Head Start, Charter and private pay classrooms with just over 50% of children enrolled in Head Start classrooms.